- Net Blotch1

 No variety is currently completely resistant to net blotch but some are moderately resistant which should reduce disease impact greatly.
-Cultivar resistance for winter barley ranges from 3-7 in the AHDB 2016-17 Recommended List for cereals and oilseeds.
-Currently the most resistant cultivars include Craft, California, Florentine and Belfry.
+Cultivar resistance for winter barley ranges from 3-7 in the AHDB Recommended List for cereals and oilseeds.
+Currently the most resistant cvs include Craft, California, Florentine and Belfry.

 Nitrogen applications should be managed to avoid elevated N levels, which encourage the disease.

 Fungicides are recommended to prevent late infections of upper leaves.
-Some azoles such as prothioconazole, SDHIs and Cyprodinil are currently effective.
+Some azoles such as prothioconazole, SDHIs mixed with azoles and Cyprodinil are currently effective (2019).
 Strobillurins are usually not effective as a fungicide but may still enhance crop productivity when used with effective fungicides.
-Current fungicide performance for barley is presented in the AHDB Information Sheet 49, Spring 2016.
+Current fungicide performance for barley is presented in the AHDB fungicide performance website.

 Currently it is recommended to mix products with two or more modes of action or to use products with different modes of action at different spray times in order to manage fungicide resistance.